jujasen/flappybird/README.md

 # Lovebird

 A cute-ified version of flappy bird.
-All illustrations made by me.
+Illustrations made by me except background-image.